siberianfox/tinygwiki/TinyG-Homing-as-of-version-0.94.md

 Some limitations / constraints in TinyG homing as currently implemented:

-*Limit switches and homing switches are shared.
-The axis minimum limit switches become homing switches during a homing cycle *Limit switches are currently programmed for normally open (NO) mechanical switches.
+* Limit switches and homing switches are shared.
+The axis minimum limit switches become homing switches during a homing cycle
+* Limit switches are currently programmed for normally open (NO) mechanical switches.
 Support for NC and opto switches is on the roadmap
-*The homing sequence is fixed, and always runs XYZABC (but skipping all axes that are not specified in the G28.1 command) *Special consideration is provided for dual-gantry situations.
+* The homing sequence is fixed, and always runs XYZABC (but skipping all axes that are not specified in the G28.1 command)
+* Special consideration is provided for dual-gantry situations.
 These are detected by the motor mapping configuration &nbsp;(not supported yet)<br>
-*Supports a single home position.
+* Supports a single home position.
 I.e. it does not support multiple-homes such as used by dual pallet machines and other complex machining centers

-== Homing Configuration Settings  ==
+## Homing Configuration Settings

 The following per-axis settings are used by homing.
 Substitute any of XYZABC for the 'x', below.
 The use of the settings is described in G28.1, below.
 See [http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Homing_Settings Configuring Homing Settings]&nbsp;for how to set these.